On a regular basis, I find myself noticing similarities between fighting fire and being a parent. Here are my top 10.

 20:00 Back at the rigs to re-furbish gear.

 21:30 Back at fire camp and heading for dinner.

 22:15 Make a phone call.
 (If you have cell service)

-22:30 Visit to the blue room and a quick brushing of your teeth.
+22:30 Make a visit to the blue room and brush your teeth.

 22:45 Roll out your sleeping bag on the ground and kick off your boots.

 23:00 Drift off to sleep looking at the stars overhead and wondering if that contingency line you busted your ass on that day will ever get used.

 That’s an easy day when everything goes according to plan.
 Then there are the days that start off fine enough and the next thing you know it’s been 32 hours without sleep and you’re so tired that you have the mental capacity of a drunken 5-year-old.

 Welcome to the first 3 (to 12) months of parenthood!
 What I want to know is, why do they take away the driving privileges of someone who could have a seizure, but it’s perfectly fine to allow thousands of severely sleep-deprived parents to hit the open road without a second thought?